The Beginner’s Guide on How to Become a Teacher

 There are additional programs that recruit and train new teachers through alternative means, such as Michelle Rhee’s The New Teacher Project.
 It recruits new teachers and trains them to be effective and to work in districts with high poverty and minority students.

-Additionally, many states have designated alternative certification pathways for teachers that are run by local schools and school districts.
+Additionally, many states have designated alternative teacher certification pathways run by local schools and school districts.
 For more information on available alternatives in your state, see our alternative teacher certification guide.

 Getting Hired as a Teacher